Siteimprove/alfa/docs/review/api/alfa-rules.api.md

         };
         readonly "has-audio-track": {
             readonly type: "boolean";
-            readonly message: "Does the `<video>` element have an audio track that describes its\n            visual information?";
+            readonly message: "Does the `<video>` element have an audio track that describes its visual information?";
         };
         readonly "has-captions": {
             readonly type: "boolean";